 CR also rates carry-on luggage and luggage stores.

-The manufacturers ranked highest in CR's most recent ratings for checked luggage are Eagle Creek and Briggs & Riley, which are tied for top spot.
+The manufacturers ranked highest in CR's current ratings for checked luggage are Briggs & Riley and Eagle Creek, which are tied for top spot.

 With carry-ons starting at $299 and available in a variety of colors, Eagle Creek is surprisingly affordable.